 “All of us have special ones who have loved us into being.
 Would you just take along with me ten seconds to think of the people who have helped you become who you are?
 Those who have cared about you and wanted what was best for you in life.
 Ten seconds of silence.”

-In my ten seconds I can think of a hella bunch of awesome library people who’ve transformed my life personally and professionally.
-I’m blessed beyond measure to have spent my most formative years as a new professional with mentors such as Lori Romero, Melissa Depper of Mel’s Desk and Miss Mary Liberry.
-I’ve also got to thank my husband, who always has my back and with whom I immensely enjoy all of life’s adventures, from drinking tea to hiking mountains.
+In my ten seconds I can think of many amazing library people who’ve transformed my life personally and professionally.
+I’m blessed beyond measure to have spent my most formative years as a new professional with mentors such as Melissa Depper of Mel’s Desk and Miss Mary Liberry.

 Thanks for visiting!

 Hi Jessica, I’m not sure if we’ve met or not but your name is super familiar.
 I just came here from the GRT webinar where you posted your link.
 Excited to check out your math info!
 If you’re on Instagram, I have a library page @wordswithalice, although I haven’t posted in minute.
 I’m Leigh Ramey from Westminster Public Library 🙂

 Hey Leigh!
 Your name is super familiar too, I feel like we must have met sometime in our little CO corner of library land.
 Thank you for stopping by the blog!